Manhattan Cruise Terminal

 The Manhattan Cruise Terminal, formerly known as the New York Passenger Ship Terminal or Port Authority Passenger Ship Terminal is a ship terminal for ocean-going passenger ships in Hell's Kitchen, Manhattan, New York City.
+It was constructed and expanded in the 1920s and 1930s as a replacement for the Chelsea Piers.

 History

+Construction
-The New York Passenger Ship Terminal originally consisted of Piers 88, 90, 92 and 94 on the Hudson River between West 46th and West 54th Street.

-Piers 88-92 are each 1,100 feet (340 m) long and 400 feet (120 m) apart.
-They were first completed in 1935 to replace the Chelsea Piers as the city's luxury liner terminal.
-The new terminal was built to handle bigger ships that had outgrown the Chelsea Piers.
+The New York Passenger Ship Terminal originally consisted of Piers 84, 86, 88, 90, 92 and 94, located on the Hudson River between West 44th and 54th streets.
+They were first designed to replace the Chelsea Piers as the city's luxury liner terminal and accommodate bigger ships that had outgrown the Chelsea Piers.

+The two southernmost piers, each 1,000 feet long, were initially constructed in the 1920s to keep up with the growth in maritime traffic.
+By the 1930s, however, even larger facilities were needed, leading to the construction between 1935 and 1937 of Piers 88–92, each 1,100 feet (340 m) long and 400 feet (120 m) apart.

 The plan was to lengthen a number of existing 800-foot piers, but the US Army Corps of Engineers, who controlled the waterfront dimension, would not allow the extension of the pierhead line farther into the river, so the city was forced to extend the pier by cutting away at the land.
 The city had previously done this for the Chelsea Piers, however in Chelsea only landfill was removed.
 At the Passenger Terminal, actual Manhattan schist was taken away.
 The results of this can also be seen in the West Side Highway's diversion eastward from West 57th to 42nd Street.

+Modernization

+By the 1960s, the old facilities had deteriorated and lacked the amenities of modern cruise terminals.
+After years of planning, a new terminal was designed around Piers 88-92, to be operated by the Port Authority.
+Construction began in 1971 and was completed in 1974.

+Further renovations

+In 2004, the NYPST piers began another $200 million renovation to accommodate newer and larger cruise ships.
+The renovation plans included the decommissioning of Pier 92 and for the remaining piers to handle three large ships at a time.